Centuri Holdings, Inc.

 Scan Results

 Daily timeframeCenturi Holdings, Inc. operates as a utility infrastructure services company in North America.
-The $3.10B market capitalization puts CTRI squarely in mid-cap range for its industry.
+The company carries a $2.80B market cap, placing it firmly in the mid-cap category.
 It operates through four segments: U.S.

 Market Cap